-An individual may submit a report to Campus Safety or Residence Life of an alleged policy violation(s) or by submission of a Community Report: (saintleo-advocate.symplicity.com/public_report/index.php/pid341782?).
+An individual may submit a report to University Safety or Residence Life of an alleged policy violation(s) or by submission of a Community Report.

 Additionally, University Officials may act on notice of a potential violation whether a formal report has been made or not.
 All reports should be submitted as soon as possible after the incident occurs.